immannan/elasticsearch/md/Lab_3.md

 }
 ```

-This would not have been possible if the index was built using
-Standard Analyzer at indexing time.
-We will
-cover the `match` query later in this lab.
-For now, you
-can assume that it applies Standard Analyzer (the analyzer configured as
-`search_analyzer`) on the given search terms and then uses the
-output terms to perform the search.
-In this case, it would search for
-the term `Ela` in the index.
-Since the index was built using a
-custom analyzer using an `edge_ngram` token filter, it would
-find a match for both products.

 Before we move onto the next section and start looking at different
 query types, let\'s set up the necessary index with the data required
 for the next section.
 We are going to use product catalog data taken